When you’ve taken a blow to the nose and it’s swollen and bleeding, you may wonder whether or not it’s broken. If it is, your injury won’t be unique.

 - Don’t put pressure on the ice pack – you may hurt your nose.

-- Put ice on your nose at least four times per day for the first 2 days after you get hurt.
+- Put an ice pack or cold compress on your nose at least four times per day for the first 2 days after you get hurt.

 When to See a Doctor